boriel-basic/zxbasic/docs/goto.md

 40 GOTO 20
 ```

-This will `This is executed before END` and then jump into
+This will print `This is executed before END` and then jump into
 line 20, finishing the program.